gaoding-inc/cocoapods-monorepo/README.md

 pod 'ModuleC', :path => 'path/to/ModuleC'
 ```

-And it also support specify a local dependency in `podsepc`, that's say you need to declare a dependency of `ModuleB `  in `ModuleA.podspec`:
+Besides, you can also specify a local dependency in `podsepc`, that's say you need to declare a dependency of `ModuleB `  in `ModuleA.podspec`:

 ```ruby
 s.dependency 'ModuleB' # inside ModuleA.podspec